Thallumaala: Development

+In addition to his acting role, Tovino Thomas sang the track "Tupathu", an offbeat Rap song with Shakthisree Gopalan.
+The track "Kannil Pettole" is a peppy number with Arabic and Hip hop elements.
+Irfana Hameed, a popular hip hop musician from Kodaikanal, who penned and rapped the English verses.
+"Ndakkippattu" is a dance number in which the vocal department consists mostly of the actors who appear on the song.
+K. D. Vincent acted as the music coordinator of the project.
+Songs and score were recorded at 2 bar Q Studios, Chennai.

+Soundtrack

-The soundtrack accompanied for the film has eight songs in number.
+The soundtrack accompanied for the film received great attention and has eight songs in number.
 The Malayalam lyrics were penned by Muhsin Parari while the English rap verses featured in the song "Kannil pettole" was penned by Irfana Hameed, a popular hip-hop musician from Kodaikanal.
 Vijay, Benny Dayal, Haricharan, Shakthisree Gopalan, Irfana Hameed, Hrithik Jayakish, Neha Girish, Eshaan Sanil, Thejas Krishna, Shenbagaraj, Santhosh Hariharan, Sreeraj as well as Salim Kumar, Tovino Thomas, Khalid Rahman, Binu Pappu, Gokulan, Lukman Avaran and Muhsin Parari gave vocals for the tracks featured in the album.

 The soundtrack is influenced by traditional Muslim musical styles of Northern Kerala and consisted of various genres and moods being incorporated.
 It was released on 16 August 2022 by Muzik 247.
 The album also features a promotional song titled "Manavalan Thug" written and performed by Dabzee and SA, composed by Dabzee, which was not included in the film but was listed in the original soundtrack album.

-The soundtrack album received positive feedback from music listeners and critics, appreciating Vishnu Vijay for his compositions and Muhsin Parari for the catchy and fresh lyrics.
+The soundtrack album received mixed-to-positive feedback from music listeners and critics, appreciating Vishnu Vijay for his compositions and Muhsin Parari for the catchy and fresh lyrics.
 It was positioned No:10 in "Global Debutant" chart on Spotify over the weekend August 19 to 21, 2022.

 An additional track titled Manasakamil - Manavalan Unleashed was released by Muzik 247 on 10 January 2023.